stridecolossus/JOVE/docs/blog/part-3-cube/memory-allocation.md

 We also anticipate that an application will require different allocation strategies depending on the use-cases for device memory.

-Examples:
+For example:

-* Application would probably prefer to avoid frequent mapping of memory that is highly volatile, e.g. a uniform buffer for projection matrices.
+* Applications would probably prefer to avoid frequent mapping of memory that is highly volatile, e.g. a uniform buffer for projection matrices.

 * Transient memory is generally explicitly released by an application, e.g. staging buffers.